KiltedCode/khandaria-campaign/sessions/README.md

 [October 4, 2018 - Traveling Circus](2018/2018-10-04-traveling-circus.md)
 Having received troubling news about the Khan, the heroes set out for Ur'gench and find a circus along the way.

+### Our Kind of Town

+The adventurers journey to a town for information, only to discover it overrun by Orcs and abandoned by its people.
+After Orc fumigation, the party settles a new town and rebuilds.
+But will they survive the dangers of the wilds?
+Will their new neighbors be friends or foes?

 [September 20, 2018 - Cleanup Aisle Two](2018/2018-09-20-cleanup-aisle-two.md)
 Having successfully defended their town, with some late aid from Khan Magnus, the heroes look over the aftermath of the battle.